lhervier/KSP-SteamInputPlugin/README.md

   - Horipad Steam Controller
   - Xbox One/Series controller with back buttons mapped to joystick click
   - PlayStation 4/5 controller with back buttons mapped to joystick click (Raiju Tournament Edition for example)
+  - XBox Elite controller, set on the default profile so Steam can use the back buttons.
+Don't forget to install the additionnal tools via the Steam parameters.
   - Other controllers with Steam Input support

 ## Installation